The Legend of Zelda: Spirit Tracks

 Spirit Tracks is the sequel to Phantom Hourglass and uses a modified version of its predecessor's engine.
 Yes, Zelda really is a spirit, and she's even playable for the first time

-since The Wand of Gamelon and Zelda's Adventure ever!
+since The Wand of Gamelon and Zelda's Adventure ever in the Zelda series!

 | Course List|